Adaptive quantum state tomography with iterative particle filtering: Methodology

 \subsection{Resampling}

-In the PF-based Bayesian estimation, particles have to be resampled when $\sum_{k=1}^{K-1} w_{k} \approx 0$ and $w_{K} \approx 1$ $\cite{PBT:08:book}$.
+In the PF-based Bayesian estimation, particles have to be resampled when $\sum_{k=1}^{K-1} w_{k}\approx 0$ and $w_{K}\approx 1$ \cite{PBT:08:book}.
 Depending on the resampling algorithm and proximity of the previous state to the surface of the Bloch sphere, resampled particles can be invalid states.
-Invalid states can be visualized as particles not circumscribed by the Bloch sphere, or simply, as states represented by density matrices with eigenvalues less than zero or greater than one.
+Invalid two-dimensional states can be visualized as particles not circumscribed by the Bloch sphere, or more generally, as states represented by density matrices with eigenvalues less than zero or greater than one.
 A common workaround is to reduce the negative eigenvalues of such particles to 0, and normalize the remaining eigenvalues to produce valid states \cite{CJD:16:NJP}.
-Although this approach is simple, it deforms the resampling distribution and increases computational expense.
+Although this approach is simple, it deforms the resampling distribution, and increases computational expense since correction of thousands of particles can be required every time the particles are resampled.
 That is, when a high density of particles are close to the surface of the Bloch sphere (when estimating a pure state, or a state close by), a high number of samples produced after resampling will be invalid states, which are essentially projected onto the Bloch sphere as pure states.

 \alglanguage{pseudocode}